 Five Simple Tips to Extend the Life of a Septic System

-Here are five things to keep in mind, as you maintain your septic system.
-These five best practices are easy to do but will pay off in the efficiency, lifespan, and overall health of your septic system.
+So, what can you do to make sure you get the most septic tank life out of your home’s septic system?
+Here are five things to keep in mind as you maintain your septic system.
+These five best practices are easy to do but will pay off in terms of the efficiency, lifespan, and overall health of your septic system.

 This is similar to #1 but slightly different.
 It’s important to conserve water in all circumstances, but especially on a septic system when excess water can overload the drain field or tank.
 Try to avoid excessively long showers, and remind children to turn off the sink when not in use (while brushing teeth, for instance).
 It can also help to give your system “rest times” throughout the day when there is no water running to the system.
 We suggest not running dishwashers or washing machines overnight for this reason.

 We know, we know, we say this all the time.
 But it’s important – septic tanks need to be pumped out regularly!
-Check your homeownership records and make sure that your tank has been pumped and cleaned in the last 5 years – if not – you need to call us and schedule this service.
+Check your homeownership records and make sure that your tank has been pumped and cleaned in the last 5 years.
+If it hasn’t been, you need to call us and schedule this service.
 Trust us: regular septic pumping is the difference between a healthy, working system and failing plumbing.

 5. Watch What You Flush